Introduction to User Management

 - User roles: A user role is a grouping of permissions.
 In addition to assigning individual permissions to users, admins can create user roles and assign those roles to users.
 For example, you might create user roles called VP, Manager, and Employee, each of which has a different set of permissions, and then assign those roles to users based on their position in the company.
 Then, if you need to modify the permissions of all your managers, you can simply modify the Manager user role, and all the users with that role will have their permissions updated automatically.

-Following sections explains how easily you can manage users and roles using inbuit user management features provide within WSO2 API Manager.Top
+Following sections explain how easily you can manage users and roles using inbuilt user management features provided within WSO2 API Manager.Top